-The Synthetic Biology Open Language (SBOL) can be used to represent genetic designs through a standardized vocabulary of schematic glyphs (SBOL Visual) as well as a standardized digital format (the SBOL data model).
-If you are already a member of our Developer’s Group and are searching for detailed technical information about SBOL, you will find it in the menus above.
-If you are simply curious, browse our tutorials on the homepage.
+The Synthetic Biology Open Language (SBOL) can be used to represent genetic designs through a standardized vocabulary of schematic glyphs (SBOL Visual) as well as a standardized digital format (SBOL Data).
+SBOL is being developed by the SBOL Developer’s Group and our supporting organizations (see below).
+If you would like to join, please email the SBOL Editors (email@example.com).

 Current support for the development of the SBOL standard is provided by the NSF through Collaborative awards #1355909 and #1356401 and EPSRC grant #EP/J02175X/1.
 Other sponsorship, support, or endorsements have been provided by the following federal agencies, federal research centers, commercial enterprises, and academic institutions.
 Please be aware that this list may not be complete, since the number of SBOL supporters is growing rapidly.
 If your institution supports SBOL, and it is not listed here, please email the SBOL editors.